Drexl/Embers-Crafting-Browser/README.md

 Open **[the live browser](https://drexl.github.io/Embers-Crafting-Browser/)** in any modern browser, on desktop or mobile.
 There's nothing to download, sign up for, or configure.
+Mobile support is not guaranteed, but may be improved in the future.

 ## What you can do